Welcome from Dr. Joyce Alexander

-Approximately 20% of the U.S. population lives in a health professional shortage area and few of these communities have a complete plan for coordinating services for individuals in high-poverty areas.
+Approximately 20% of the U.S. population lives in health professional shortage areas.
+Few of these communities have a complete plan for coordinating services for individuals in high-poverty areas.

-We can provide the tools necessary to improve mental and physical outcomes to more individuals and families across the state through increased health programs, clinical studies, and professional development.
+We commit to provide the tools to improve mental and physical outcomes to more individuals through increased programs, clinical studies, and professional development across the state.

-Deliver Transformational Learning Experiences.
-All of our graduates will enter the workforce having experienced a transformational learning environment at Texas A&M. We examine the instruction within our own classrooms and advance the scholarship surrounding effective teaching and learning as we lead our students to develop the knowledge, skills, and dispositions necessary to transform lives.
+We commit to examining the instruction within our own classrooms and advancing the scholarship surrounding effective teaching and learning.
+We will lead our students to develop the knowledge, skills, and dispositions necessary to transform lives.

-See the many ways we commit to our students’ transformational learning.
-Our students experience learning in some of the most innovative places, seeing real work examples of their classroom discussions play out thanks to our Global Education initiative.
+Our students experience learning in some of the most innovative places on campus and beyond thanks to our Global Education initiative.

 Develop Transformational Leaders

-Partnering with organizations, communities, and schools leads to such opportunities and establishes long-standing relationships with respect and value.
+We commit to partnering with organizations, communities, and schools to nurture these transformations.
+Locally, regionally and nationally, we will establish long-standing relationships with respect and value.

-Whether in PK-20 leadership development, health & wellness, sport and rehabilitation, educational foundations, human resource development or research leadership for the next generation of academicians, we are examining effective ways to support leaders through local, international, and interdisciplinary partnerships.
+Whether in PK-20 leadership development, health and wellness, sport and rehabilitation, educational foundations, human resource development or research leadership for the next generation of academicians, we commit to examining effective ways to support leaders through local, international, and interdisciplinary partnerships.